 What does it mean to major in public policy leadership?

-Public Policy Leadership, the only interdisciplinary undergraduate program among SEC schools, is a study of public policy and leadership that prepares high-performing students for positions of leadership in an increasingly complex world.
+Public policy leadership, the only interdisciplinary undergraduate program of its kind among SEC schools, is a study of public policy and leadership that prepares high-performing students for positions of leadership in an increasingly complex world.

 PPL majors gain a broad knowledge of public policy and skills in policy analysis, organizational leadership, social science research, critical thinking, written communication, oral communication, consensus building, and decision-making.
 Students acquire an understanding of the ethical imperatives of leadership, and a clear appreciation of the global nature of responsible decision-making.